Tom-Heyning/Capstone/README.md

 # Capstone

-The Jupyter notebook [solver.ipynb](solver.ipynb) contains code that implements AFEM using both a residual based estimator and the ZZ estimator.
+The Jupyter notebook [Solver.ipynb](Solver.ipynb) contains code that implements AFEM using both a residual based estimator and the ZZ estimator.
 AFEM can be run by first setting the following global variables:

 - `sing` is a boolean, setting it to `True` sets the problem to solved as the one containing a singularity, setting it to `False` sets it up as the smooth problem.
 - `depth` takes integer values, and controls the amount of AFEM iterations taken.